 There’s something special about small ships.
-And small ships that are replicas of the golden age of steamship travel are even more exceptional.
+And small ships that are replicas of the golden age of Pacific Northwest steamship travel are even more exceptional.

-Whatever it is, the beautifully restored UnCruise S.S.
-Legacy has it all as you’ll see with my cabin photo review.
-Every stateroom, including the opulent Owner’s Suite, are reminiscent of what steamer service for wealthy adventure-seeking travelers must have been like over a century ago.
+Whatever it is, the beautifully restored UnCruise Legacy and every cabin, including the opulent Owner’s Suite, are reminiscent of steamer service for wealthy adventure-seeking travelers must have been like over a century ago.

 The décor was a lovely Victorian re-creation.
 Beautiful, polished dark wood gleamed against the embossed burgundy bed spreads.
 Light fixtures and hardware enhanced the bygone era feeling.